Dwight Peck's low-res photos

 jura-perroude-vaud3.jpg (15037 bytes)

-In the summer, when the road is open, a buvette, or light restaurant, is open here at the weekends for the hikers and local farmers.
+In the summer, when the road is open, a buvette, or light restaurant, is open here at the weekends.

 The hiking trail signs show, from the other side, the landmarks along the path -- the red-and-yellow diamond sign is the special trailmarker for the Chemin des Crêtes.